nicomazz/MyBlog/_drafts/lagazuoi-5-torri.markdown

 ![]({{"/assets/images/lagazuoi_wakeup.jpg" | absolute_url}})

 - Breakfast at Lagazuoi refuge
-- Destination Sorapis Lake. you have to find parking [here](https://goo.gl/maps/BFWw3qWKWTC2) (Good luck!).
+- Destination Sorapis Lake.
+You have to find parking [here](https://goo.gl/maps/BFWw3qWKWTC2) (Good luck!).
 We stopped at Cortina to buy something to eat (go [here](https://goo.gl/maps/557AReqY9L92))
 - 2h to arrive at the lake, 1:50h to return back.
 As it was all wet, it was not so easy, but doable.

 ![]({{"/assets/images/sorapis.jpg" | absolute_url}})

-- We had dinner at 5 torri refugee.
+- We had dinner at 5 torri refuge.
 You can arrive there by car, but the street is not so easy.
 You must book to eat here.
 Meanwhile it started to rain very heavy.
-- From 5 torri refugee to scoiattoli is about 20 minutes.
+- From 5 torri refuge to Scoiattoli is about 20 minutes.
 Very near.
-- As we arrived in front of Scoiattoli refugee we were in the middle of very thick fog.
+- As we arrived in front of Scoiattoli refuge we were in the middle of very thick fog.
 We were in front of the 5 towers, but we were not able to see them.
-We fastly mounted our tents, when it started to to hail. the hail will not stop all night.
+We fastly mounted our tents, when it started to to hail.
+The hail didn't stop all night.
 0 photos here, since the gray sunrise.

 ![]({{"/assets/images/scoiattoli_tents.jpg" | absolute_url}})